Briallen Hopper

+She teaches Writing About Family at Yale University.

 Early life

 Briallen Hopper grew up as one of six siblings in an evangelical Christian household.
 As a teenager she loved 19th-century novels by women, including authors like Louisa May Alcott, George Eliot, the Bronte sisters, Jane Austen, Elizabeth Gaskell: "They all write so intensely about young women becoming adults and I took it all to heart."

 Hopper began her higher education at Tacoma Community College, where she also began teaching, tutoring English and ESL as a work-study job.
-She transferred to the University of Puget Sound.
+She transferred to the University of Puget Sound, graduating summa cum laude in English and History.
 She earned a PhD from Princeton in 2008.
+Following her PhD, Hopper became a full-time lecturer and University Church Faculty Fellow at Yale University.

 Career

+While earning her PhD, Hopper taught in the Princeton English Department as a Quin Morton Teaching Fellow, where she won an APGA Teaching Award with the Princeton Writing Program for her classes on "American Short Fiction" and "African American Satire."
+Princeton Writing Program Director Kerry Walk said of Hopper, “Briallen is a teacher whose greatest gift is to inspire students to take their thinking and writing to the next level -- and then to the level beyond that one.”

-Following her PhD, Hopper enrolled at Yale Divinity School as the 2008 academic hiring freeze made securing a full-time academic post newly difficult.
-The experience of writing sermons encouraged her to experiment with writing for a broad audience and Hopper began writing popular essays, published in the Huffington Post and the Los Angeles Review of Books.
-She eventually left divinity school but remained at Yale, serving as an adjunct teaching writing.
-She was subsequently hired as an assistant professor in the English Department at Queens College, CUNY, teaching writing.
+Following her PhD, Hopper enrolled at Yale Divinity School where the 2008 academic hiring freeze made securing full-time academic posts newly difficult.
+The experience of writing sermons as a preacher encouraged her to experiment with writing for a broad audience ("written for actual people, not for someone on JSTOR in seven years,”) and Hopper began writing popular essays, published in the Huffington Post and the Los Angeles Review of Books.
+In 2011, she left divinity school but remained a preacher and professor with the Yale English Department, teaching creative writing while serving on Yale's Advisory Committee for Diversity and Faculty Development.
+Hopper was subsequently hired by the English Department at Queens College, CUNY, where she is an associate professor of writing and co-director of the MFA Program.
+She has been teaching creative writing with the Yale Prison Education Initiative (YPEI) since 2020.

-Hopper also works as an editor, of the online religion and culture magazine Killing The Buddha and the publishing house And Other Stories.
+During the COVID-19 pandemic, Hopper's Curbed advice column "House Rules" was acquired by New York Magazine, covering topics such as mental health, remote work, and home culture during lockdown.
+In 2022, Hopper's essay "Sex and the Single Frump" was published in Harper Perennial feminist anthology, Sex and the Single Woman: 24 Writers Reimagine Helen Gurley Brown's Cult Classic (2022).
+Later that year, her essay "Everybody’s Protest Essay: Personal Protest Prose on the American Internet" was published in The Edinburgh Companion to the Essay (2022) as part of Edinburgh University Press' series, Edinburgh Companions to Literature and the Humanities.